bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el15">15.
 Higher-Order Functions: Dominant writing direction</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Your solution might look a lot like the first half of the textScripts example.
+You again have to count characters by a criterion based on characterScript and then filter out the part of the result that refers to uninteresting (script-less) characters.</p>
+<p>Finding the direction with the highest character count can be done with
+reduce.
+If it’s not clear how, refer to the example earlier in the chapter, where reduce was used to find the script with the most characters.</p>
 <pre>
 function dominantDirection(text) {
   let counted = countBy(text, char => {